+The internship (CPT) is available to both domestic and international students.
 International students need to be aware of immigration policies and regulations, which may jeopardize their academic status.
-Hence, it is strongly recommended for international students to consult with the International Students and Scholars Center (ISSC).
+It is strongly recommended for international students to consult with the International Students and Scholars Center (ISSC).
+Students will be required to submit the required documentation to obtain work authorization from ISSC.